iotaledger/identity.rs/identity_iota_core/Product Agnostic Transaction Management Ideas.md

 The most important step into this direction (step-1) is to make the `Transaction` trait, currently used only in `iotaledger/identity.rs` usable for all IOTA products.

-A second step which might be desirably probably after the v1.6 Identity release (step-2) can be to simplify the overall PTB construction and execution process, when multiple IOTA Products are used together (composability).
+A second step, which might be desirable probably after the v1.6 Identity release (step-2), can be to simplify the overall PTB construction and execution process, when multiple IOTA Products are used together (composability).

 ## Step-1: Product agnostic `Transaction` trait